VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up vertex buffer data.md

 Tags: [[vulkan]] [[vulkan buffer]]
 # Setting up vertex buffer data

 There isn't much to be said here about vertex data.
-This could be just position or other stuff.
+This is were the vertex attributes actually are, this can contain anything that needs to be ran per-vertex.
 For this tutorial we are creating colour and position with a Vertex struct that contains these data types.

-This will eventually come from models so this isn't important really.
-If you most setting up the data by look like this.
+If you most setting up the data by look like this, normally this comes from a model.

 ```c++
 struct Vertex